SarankanS/etch-a-sketch/README.md

 2. **Customize Grid Size:**
    Click the button at the top, enter the desired size, and enjoy a new sketch pad.

-## Contributions

-Contributions are welcome!
-Feel free to submit issues or pull requests.

-1. Fork the repository.
-2. Create your feature branch: `git checkout -b feature/my-feature`.
-3. Commit your changes: `git commit -m 'Add some feature'`.
-4. Push to the branch: `git push origin feature/my-feature`.
-5. Open a pull request.

-## Acknowledgments

 Inspired by the classic Etch-a-Sketch drawing toy.

 Happy Drawing! 🎨